microsoft/MInference/experiments/README.md

 ## MInference Benchmark Experiments

+> [!NOTE]
-Note: All experiments were run on a single A100 GPU with 80GB of VRAM.
+> All experiments were run on a single A100 GPU with 80GB of VRAM.

 Environment parameters:
 - CUDA 12.3